samrushing/irken-tdfa/README.md

 The string of '0' chars in the 'match' string indicates the range of characters and which group they matched.

+Note: this is the TDFA in the image at the top of this README.

 Overlapping multiple groups: